openmindplatform/openmindR/README.md

   )
 ```

-This dataset was filtered down to only AccessCodes that include
-“Wilkes”.
-The `accesscode` argument is not case-sensitive and can
+The `accesscode` argument is not case-sensitive and can both be used
-both be used with vectors:
+with vectors:

 ``` r
 assessmentv7 %>%